lucavallin/syn/README.md

 - Enable the Raspberry Pi Camera by changing the correct settings after running `sudo raspi-config`

 ### Motion
 Motion is a highly configurable program that monitors video signals from many types of cameras.

-The `terraform/raspberrypi.tf` configuration, via SSH:
-- Installs `motion` and `gcloud` on the Raspberry Pi
-- Sets the correct permissions for directories used by `motion`
-- Creates service account keys and copies them to the Raspberry Pi
-- Further information on the service account and IAM roles can be found in `iam.tf` and `storage.tf`

 I have made the following changes to the included `motion.conf` file (compared to the default configuration):

 - Uncomment the `mmalcam_name vc.ril.camera` parameter
 - Enable and set `target_dir` to `/home/pi/whopooped`